Anbeeld/ARoAI/README.md

+Manual installation:
-1) Download the archive with the latest version or one of the previous ones
+1) Download the archive with the latest version: https://github.com/Anbeeld/ARoAI/releases
-2) Unpack it so you have a folder named "Anbeeld's Revision of AI" with mod's contents inside
+2) Unpack it so you have a folder named "Anbeeld's Revision of AI" with mod's contents inside.
-3) Go to "Documents > Paradox Interactive > Victoria 3 > mod" or create such a folder if it doesn't exist
+3) Go to "Documents > Paradox Interactive > Victoria 3 > mod" or create such a folder if it doesn't exist.
-4) Place your "Anbeeld's Revision of AI" folder here
+4) Place your "Anbeeld's Revision of AI" folder here.
-5) Open launcher and add the mod to your playset or create a new playset with it if you don't have one
+5) Open launcher and add the mod to your playset or create a new playset with it if you don't have one.

 Support my work: https://www.buymeacoffee.com/anbeeld